NateBatchelder/react-portfolio/README.md

-# React-Portfolio
+# React Portfolio

 ## Description
 This is a model online portfolio for a full stack developer using my own personal experiences as content for the website.
+It was created following the instruction of the University of California, Berkeley Full Stack Web Development Bootcamp.

+Module 20 - React Challenge: React Portfolio

 User Story